lucaslopez/grunt-output/README.md

 grunt.registerTask(
   'default',
   [
-    'output:h1:This is the beginning of my build script!', 'build:dev',
+    'output:my_style:This is the beginning of my build script!', 'build:dev',
     'clean:dev',
     ...